kblincoe/VisualGit_SE701_2019_2/docs/ContributingGuidelines.md

 -	Have a size label (Very small, Small, Medium, Large, or Very large)
 -	Initially have the ‘Unapproved’ label.
 -	Be linked to project MLT3.
 This will automatically move the issue to the backlog of the [Kanban board](https://github.com/kblincoe/VisualGit_SE701_2019_2/projects/1).
--	Have a completion deadline.
-You must aim to complete your contribution and submit a pull request by this deadline.
+-	Only if you wish to, specify a work estimate in hours and/or a completion deadline.
 -   Include dependencies on other issues if they exist e.g. "Depends on #123" or “Blocks #123”.
 If dependencies are found, you should coordinate your changes and document this coordination in the comments.
 -	Be approved by 3 others who must leave a comment on the new issue saying they approve.
 The third approver must also replace the ‘Unapproved’ label with ‘Approved.’